 Contact your insurance provider to discuss if they require a referral before covering a child’s eye exam.

 No. Comprehensive eye exams do not cause damage to the eyes and are actually critical for children’s eye health.
-But the tests and procedures performed during a child’s eye exam may affect the patient with temporary headaches or vision changes.
+While the tests and procedures performed during a child’s eye exam may affect the patient with temporary headaches or vision changes, these are only short-term side effects and will have no long-term impact on their vision.